Kane-Joshua/KjUtils-Examples-CK-Dialogue-Wav-FileID-Match-Rename-ToolKit/README.md

 ###### before all...
 >Now first things first, fuck you dumbass bot this jap mesubuta moderator `AltheaR`.
 She, with her own efforts and her supporters, bring the whole Fallout 4 Nexus community into destruction. and **NOBODY** should have forgot this.
-- this kind of person should go baby sitting her barstard of her gigolo and her scum mother.
+- this kind of person should go baby sitting her barstard the one of gigolo and her scum mother.
 So notorious!
 Stinky!

 ---